 The best pubs in Brixton, you say?
-Here's our rundown of tried and tested establishments — from craft beer cornucopias to converted Conservative clubs to joints where you can tear up the dancefloor till the wee small hours.
+Here's our rundown of tried and tested establishments — from Brixton pubs showing football, to craft beer cornucopias, to joints with a great pub quiz, to boozers where you can tear up the dancefloor till the wee small hours.

 Duke of Edinburgh

 The Duke of Edinburgh is all about its belter of beer garden — the largest in south London so it's said.
 What, with the sweet waft of BBQ smoke from in-house kitchen White Men Can't Jerk; big screens broadcasting the Big Summer Sports; and the general hubbub of a few hundred people slurping pints and Pimm's while trains roll by a few feet from your table, it just wouldn't be summer without this place.
 There is, apparently, an indoors too.
 Duke of Edinburgh, 204 Ferndale Road

 Brixton, Tulse Hill, Herne Hill... whatever Sympathetic Ear's exact geographical designation, this cute cornucopia of craft beer occupies a special place in our hearts.
 Straddling a bar and bottle shop setup, much of the upstairs is taken up by fridges, stashed with pretty much any incarnation of beer you could dream up.
 Pluck a can from this liquid library then go to the bar for a glass, before collapsing into one of the old cinema seats — or sit at the table that's an old work bench, and inevitably fiddle with the vice.
 There's a great wine and spirit selection, too, not to mention a shelf of reading material featuring Nairn's London.
 Venture downstairs for N64s and all the Mario Kart you can play.
 Sympathetic Ear, 37 Tulse Hill